janosj/mongodb-opsmgr/opsmgr-docker/README.md

 ## Configuration Settings

-Update the env.conf file with the following settings:
+Update the *env.conf* file with the following settings:

-1. Specify your OM version (and its download URL) in env.conf.
+1. Specify your OM version and its download URL.
 Note [here](https://www.mongodb.com/docs/ops-manager/current/core/requirements/#operating-systems-compatible-with-onprem) that Ops Manager doesn't officially support ARM, so the download URL is not architecture specific.
-These scripts are wired to use Amazon Linux 2, because it didn't exhibit any of the issues that cropped up with Amazon Linux 2023, or the (different) ones that cropped up with Ubuntu.
+These scripts are wired to use the Amazon Linux 2 operating system, because it didn't exhibit any of the issues that cropped up with Amazon Linux 2023, or the (different) ones that cropped up with Ubuntu.

 2. Specify the ARM64 JDK download URL.
 The x86 JDK will be replaced.

 3. Specify the version of MongoDB to use for the AppDB.
+Consult the AppDB compatibility matrix ([here](https://www.mongodb.com/docs/ops-manager/current/tutorial/prepare-backing-mongodb-instances/#use-a-compatible-mongodb-version)).

 ## Building the Images